How a new type of broker aims to save black families

 “Tina always told me, ‘You want to go beyond Sacramento.
 You want to go beyond this place.
 Don’t let Del Paso Heights be your world.
 There are better things in life than selling drugs and doing whatever you’re doing out there,’” Redd said.
 “Tina took me to go get registered in school.
 When I needed financial aid, she told me how to go through the channels to get the aid.
 But then she taught me, ‘You don’t stay on aid.
 You go get a job.’”

-The Robertses model what the village should like, Hewitt said, and it’s important that trusted organizations like theirs identify the right people to help lead the charge around Sacramento County.
-Cultural brokers and the entire Black Child Legacy Campaign must intentionally re-establish the self-helping systems that were once common in African-American society, Hewitt said, and marry those systems with public programs.
+The Robertses model what the village should like, Hewitt said.
+Cultural brokers and the entire Black Child Legacy Campaign must re-establish the self-helping systems that were once common in African-American society, Hewitt said, and marry those systems with public programs.

 A CPS manager and a social worker will review potential cases within a ZIP code, identifying African-American families they feel could use additional support.